Martin McBride, 2021-09-21

 >>> x = np.array([1, 3, 5, 7]) >>> y = np.array([0, 1, 2, 3]) >>> z = x * y >>> print(z) [ 0 3 10 21]

-Each element of z is calculated by multiplying together the corresponding elements of x and y:
+z is calculated by multiplying together the corresponding elements of

-This make you code a lot neater, but it is also usually faster.
-The implicit loop is performed in numpy's native C code, which is usually faster than a Python for loop.
+This makes your code a lot neater, but it is also usually faster.
+The implicit loop is performed in NumPy's native C code, which is usually faster than a Python for loop.

 >>> a = np.array([1, 4, 9, 16]) >>> b = np.sqrt(a) >>> print(b) [1.
 2. 3.
 4.]

-You can slice numpy arrays, just like list.
+You can slice NumPy arrays, just like lists.
 You can also slice multidimensional arrays.
 For example, this code inserts a 2 row by 4 column array into the middle two rows of a 4 by 4 array

 >>> a = np.zeros((4, 4)) >>> b = np.array([[1., 2., 3., 4.], [5., 6., 7., 8.]]) >>> a[1:3] = b >>> print(a) [[ 0.
 0. 0.
 0.] [ 1.
 2. 3.
 4.] [ 5.
 6. 7.
 8.] [ 0.
 0. 0.
 0.]]